-Transfer students who have earned at least 36 college quarter credits prior to applying to Andrews are evaluated on the basis of their college GPA and not their secondary-school GPA.
+Transfer students who have earned at least 24 semester credits prior to applying to Andrews are evaluated on the basis of their college GPA and not their secondary-school GPA.

 Transfer credits do not appear on the student's Andrews transcript.
-The transfer GPA is not reflected on the Andrews transcript until after graduation.
+The transfer GPA is not reflected on the Andrews transcript until after graduation